nvennin/test-www/documents/Manual_SVWCE_Quality_Manual_new.md

 ### Serialisation

-Responsibility for compliance with the EU Falsified Medicines Directive is defined and agreed with product suppliers as per the QTA (refsection 11.1).
+Responsibility for compliance with the EU Falsified Medicines Directive is defined and agreed with product suppliers as per the QTA.

-Theramex utilises the TraceLink Serialisation system to manage and exchange serial numbers.
+The company utilises the TraceLink Serialisation system to manage and exchange serial numbers.

-All applicable suppliers are onboarded with the Theramex TraceLink interface to allow upload of serial numbers of completed batches.
+All applicable suppliers are onboarded with the TraceLink interface to allow upload of serial numbers of completed batches.
-The complete process is explained in the SOP for Serialisation of Theramex Products (SCSOP-002).
+The complete process is explained in the SOP for [Serialisation][AGDXV].

 ## QUALITY CONTROL